An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: MPC algorithm for switched systems with MTC using move blocking

-Proposition \ref{thm1} is a direct application of the Theorem 5 in \cite{sager2012integer}.
-It shows that the minimum dwell time $\underline{\Delta \tau}$ enters linearly into the upper bound of the integer approximation error \eqref{CIA error}.
+\revv{Note that, according to \eqref{compute l}, we have $l\Delta t\leq \underline{\Delta \tau}+\Delta t$.} Therefore, Proposition \ref{thm1} shows that the minimum dwell time $\underline{\Delta \tau}$ enters linearly into the upper bound of the integer approximation error \eqref{CIA error}.
 Such an upper bound is fixed once the MTC are specified, and it is not relevant to the discretization interval length.
 Hence, the upper bound of the integer approximation error cannot be made arbitrarily small for the proposed algorithm.
 Similarly, error upper bounds can also be obtained for the state trajectory $x(t)$, the objective and the path constraint (see Corollary 6 and 8 in \cite{sager2012integer}).
-It should be noted that a tighter upper bound is obtained by solving the NLP without move blocking and then applying a modified SUR strategy in \cite{zeile2020mixed}.
-Nevertheless, the developed upper bound therein still contains $\underline{\Delta \tau}$ linearly hence cannot be reduced arbitrarily.
+It should be noted that another upper bound can be obtained by solving the NLP without move blocking and then applying a modified SUR strategy as in \cite{zeile2020mixed}.
+Nevertheless, the developed upper bound therein still contains $\underline{\Delta \tau}$ linearly and hence, it cannot be made arbitrarily small either.

-A direct consequence of Proposition \ref{thm1} is that the NLP \#2 may be infeasible.
-Given that the original \rev{discretized} MIOC problem is feasible, the NLP \#1 \eqref{NLP-blocked} is guaranteed to be feasible due to its enlarged feasible set.
+A direct consequence of Proposition \ref{thm1} is that the NLP~\#2 may be infeasible.
+Given that the original \rev{discretized} MIOC problem is feasible, feasibility of the NLP \#1 \eqref{NLP-blocked} is guaranteed due to its larger feasible set.
 If MTC are not present, the NLP \#2 can be rendered feasible by choosing a sufficiently fine discretization grid with a sufficiently small integer approximation error \cite{sager2012integer}.
 However, this is no longer the case if MTC are present.
-In this paper, \rev{since the MTC is considered a hard constraint that can be imposed by users,} we assume the minimum dwell time $\Delta \underline{\tau}$ is small enough as follows. \begin{assmp} Let $(y(t),u^*(t))$ be feasible state and input trajectory defined in \eqref{MIOCP} from the solution of \eqref{MIOCP} with $\hat{p}(t)$ computed from \eqref{NLP-blocked} \rev{and $J(y,u^*)$ the corresponding cost function}, and $x(t)$ a state trajectory for the same input $u^*(t)$ with $p(t)$ computed from \eqref{SUR} \rev{and $J(x,u^*)$ the corresponding cost function}.
-The minimum dwell time $\underline{\Delta \tau}$ satisfies
+In this paper, since the MTC is considered a hard constraint that can be imposed by users, \revv{the minimum dwell time $\underline{\Delta \tau}$ must be small enough to ensure feasibility.
+The notion of $\delta$-feasibility is defined next.} \revv{ \begin{defi} Let $(\hat{x}(t),u^*(t))$ be a feasible state and input trajectory from the solution of \eqref{MIOCP} with $\hat{\mathbf{p}}(t)$ the optimal solution of \eqref{NLP-blocked} and $J(\hat{x},u^*)$ the corresponding cost function, and $x(t)$ a state trajectory for the same input $u^*(t)$ with $\mathbf{p}(t)$ computed from \eqref{SUR} and $J(x,u^*)$ the corresponding cost function.
+The trajectory $(x(t),u^*(t))$ and problem \eqref{NLP-blocked} is said to be $\delta$-feasible if $\exists\delta_1, \delta_2, \delta_3\geq 0$ such that